ratwolfzero/hopalong_python/README.md

 - In the second pass, the algorithm generates the sequence of trajectory points and maps them directly to image pixel coordinates, representing the attractor hit pattern (pixel value > 0).
 This hit information is updated and stored in an image array, which was initialized with zero values.

 Use of Matplotlib to render the attractor, allowing interactive exploration.
-Supports a very high number of iterations with optimal processing speed to use higher image resolutions A simple program with minimal complexity that allows optimal use of Just-In-Time (JIT) compilation
+Supports a very high number of iterations with optimal processing speed to use higher image resolutions.
+A simple program with minimal complexity that allows optimal use of Just-In-Time (JIT) compilation